ikem-krueger/ikem-krueger.github.io/_posts/2021-02-15-browser-sync.md

 When you are a web developer, you often edit a web page, load them in your browser and refresh the page.
 Several times...

-I know there are IDEs out there, which provide a live updating web server, but for my taste, they are to heavy.
+I know there are IDEs out there, which provide a live updating web server, but for my taste, they are too heavy.

 I prefer a simple text editor like [Notepad++](https://notepad-plus-plus.org/downloads/), but I also wanted the comfort of a live updating web server.